Killing of Jemel Roberson: Investigation and legal proceedings

 The Illinois State Police handled the investigation into the fatal shooting of Roberson by Ian Covey.
 Covey was placed on a paid administrative leave in the meantime.
 Covey had been with the Midlothian police department for almost seven years, assigned to the patrol division, and is also a SWAT team leader.

 The police department initially argued that Roberson had ignored "verbal commands" before the shooting, but later released a second statement claiming that the shooting had been a case of "friendly fire," and that Roberson's death was a tragic accident.
 After previously identifying Roberson as an "armed subject" in reports, Midlothian Police Chief Daniel Delaney issued a November statement calling Roberson "a brave man who was doing his best to end an active shooter situation."

 On November 12, 2018, an autopsy showed that Roberson had been shot multiple times, and the death was ruled a homicide.
 The same day, Roberson's mother filed a federal civil rights lawsuit against the Village of Midlothian and Ian Covey.

 The Cook County State's Attorney's Office announced two years after the incident that no criminal charges would be filed against Covey.

+The Roberson family hired national civil rights attorneys John Coyle of the McEldrew Purtell firm in Philadelphia and Lee Merritt of the Merritt Law Firm in Dallas to represent the family.
 The City of Midlothian reached a 7.5 million dollar settlement with Roberson's family in July 2022.